 Julian Woman’s Club is a community service organization where members are encouraged to be actively involved.
 Members are able to meet and work with other women, develop new friendships and choose activities that provide fulfillment and benefit the community.

-The Julian Wildflower Show occurs each May in the week prior to Mother’s Day.
+The Julian Wildflower Show occurs annually, the first weekend in May.
 This event began in 1926, the year our club was chartered.
 Wildflowers are gathered by members in distinct geographical areas surrounding Julian.
 Hundreds of varieties of flowers are exhibited and they differ each year depending on weather conditions.
 This event is free to the public.
 Located in Julian Town Hall and supported by the Julian Chamber of Commerce.